oskarkrawczyk/shadow-scroll/README.md

 ## Setup

-You can install Heyoffline via Bower with `bower install ShadowScroll` or download `shadow-scroll.js` and include it the old-fashined way.
+You can install ShadowScroll via Bower with `bower install ShadowScroll` or download `shadow-scroll.js` and include it the old-fashined way.

 ### CoffeeScript
 ```coffeescript